 - Remote Management Users

-We will create an Entra ID (Formerly Azure AD) Security Group.
-We will be added to the local administrator group on AAD-joined devices.
-Using AAD group simplifies the management as you simply need to add the user to the AAD group to provide them local admin rights on devices.
+We will create an Entra ID (formerly Azure AD) Security Group that will be added to the local Administrators group on Azure AD–joined devices.
+Using an Azure AD security group simplifies management because you only need to add a user to the group to grant them local admin rights on targeted devices.
+This approach provides centralized control, reduces manual effort, and ensures consistent enforcement of Intune security policies across your environment.

-Create an Azure AD group with below details.
+Create an Azure AD group with the following details.

 - Group Type: Security